Have you been charged with an offence? A guide to appearing in the Magistrates Court

 What if I don't agree with the decision?

-If you disagree with the magistrate’s decision or think your penalty is too harsh, you can appeal to the district court.
+If you disagree with the magistrate’s decision or think your penalty is too harsh, you can appeal to the District Court.

 Time limits apply to making an appeal.
 You have one calendar month from the date of your conviction or your sentence to appeal.